BrandonPCollins/Project-3/README.md

 ## Testing

 I had several "play-testers" engage with the Heroku hosted app prior to the final submission of the project.
-I received valuable feedback from them regarding mechanics and the UI of the game.
+I received valuable feedback from them regarding the mechanics and the UI of the game.
 Per their suggestions, I relocated the string informing the player how many turns was remaining in order to improve its visibility, while also increasing the number of turns available to the player.
-While a 10-turn time limit was more acceptable prior to the introduction of a competitive AI, with its implementation came the introduction of another failstate wherein the computer hits all the player's ships.
-Thus the turn count was increased to be more leniant on the first fail-state of time expiration to allow the player to have a greater opportunity of winning the game.
+While a 10-turn time limit was more acceptable before introducing a competitive AI, with its implementation came the introduction of another fail state wherein the computer hits all the player's ships.
+Thus the turn count was increased to be more lenient on the first fail-state of time expiration to allow the player to have a greater opportunity of winning the game.

+For my validator testing I made use of PEP8online.com.
+It returned various errors relating to the ASCII art and my use of # in-line comments, though I wasn't certain how to remedy those and they had no effect on the functionality of the code so they were acceptable.

+It also helpfully noted the massive amount of white space my code contained, which I promptly removed.

 ## Bugs